-I’m always coming up with ideas for printables to share with my readers and this is one of those crafts that I forced myself to find time to make so it was available on the blog (before school starts this fall).
+I’m always coming up with ideas for printables to share with my readers and this is one of those crafts that I forced myself to find time to make so it was available on the blog.
 I had this crazy idea to create a free printable first day and last day of school bunting while putting the kids to bed and managed to have it designed and made before I headed to bed myself – that’s how excited I was about sharing with my readers, hahaha!

 I figure by then our kids will be sick of me taking their picture on the first day, lol.
 If not, I’ll be sure to update this post in 2020 with more flags (OMG I can’t even think about that far into the future!).

 I also included extra flags with letters “L” and “A” so you can take “FIRST DAY” and “LAST DAY” pictures.

 I know – I’m totally awesome, right? 🙂 Why hasn’t anyone thought of this before?
 I’m sure there are similar printable signs out there but I have not seen a bunting like this.

 Feel free to print as many as you like or share with your teacher friends or your child’s teachers.
 This would look great in a classroom or on a classroom door too 🙂

 Hang on a fence (like we did), on your front door, over a fireplace, on a front porch or wherever you want to take pictures.
 Or you can also ask your child(ren) to hold the bunting in the picture as a photo prop.